Actyx/Actyx/dev-docs/2023-11-24 versioning ax.md

-Furthermore, the core "runnable" functionality — i.e. the `node` — was part of `actyx` but is now part of `ax-core` which needs to be versioned as a library, as such, changes to the library require bumps, which may not reflect on the `node`'s version.
+Furthermore, the core "runnable" functionality — i.e. the `node` — was part of `actyx` but is now part of `ax-core` which needs to be versioned as a library, as such, changes to the library require bumps, which may not reflect on the `databank`'s version.

 ## The Solution

-To that end, we have decided to publish `ax-core` with its own version, starting at `0.2.0` and inside it, the `node` will keep the previous `actyx` version and the CLI will get a new scheme to ensure that users are able to know which version of `actyx` the CLI has available.
+To that end, we have decided to publish `ax-core` with its own version, starting at `0.2.0` and inside it, the `databank` will keep the existing `actyx` version, the CLI will move with the `databank` version.

-The new scheme consists in ensuring that the MAJOR and MINOR versions of `ax` are the same as the `node` version, PATCH will reflect other changes to the CLI.

 Following this, we now have:

 - `ax-core` at version `0.2.0`
-- `node` at version `2.17`
+- `databank` at version `2.17`
 - `ax` at version `2.17.0`

 From the previous list, the new publishing "rules" become: